coderitter/knight-form/README.md

 )
 ```

-If the field with name `hasTail` has the value `true` the `Elements` element will be inlined into the parent element.

-That way you can show further form elements if a field has a certain value.

 # Translation

 The labels for the elements are translated using the `path` of an element as the translation message id.
-In case of a field the path will be the `fieldPath`.
-That way ids stay stable regardless of changes in visual elements or not.
+In case of a field the `fieldPath` will be used instead.
+That way ids stay stable for fields regardless of being part of a visual elements or not.
 Add a `Row` for example and the fields inside the new row still have the same translation message id.

 ```typescript
 form.translate(path => {